Skeleton-to-Image Encoding: Enabling Skeleton Representation Learning via Vision-Pretrained Models: Conclusion

 \section{Conclusion}

 In this paper, we propose Skeleton-to-Image Encoding (S2I), a simple yet effective representation that bridges spatio-temporal skeleton sequences with vision-pretrained models.
 By reformatting skeleton data into image-like structures, S2I enables the direct adoption of powerful pretrained vision models without requiring skeleton-specific architectural modifications.
 Through extensive experiments on five benchmark datasets, we demonstrated that S2I achieves competitive performance for skeleton representation learning.
-Moreover, S2I naturally supports challenging evaluation scenarios, including cross-format transfer learning across heterogeneous skeleton layouts and universal skeleton pretraining by jointly leveraging diverse datasets, highlighting its scalability and generalization.
-In the future, we plan to extend S2I to other larger vision models (e.g., VLMs and multi-modal vision models) and explore its potential in multi-modal action recognition, including joint modeling with RGB videos and other sensor data.
+More importantly, S2I shows stronger advantages in transfer-oriented scenarios, including cross-format transfer learning across heterogeneous skeleton layouts and universal skeleton pretraining over diverse datasets, where its unified image-like representation enables more robust generalization to new datasets and skeleton formats In future work, we will explore extending S2I to larger vision and vision-language models, as well as its integration with RGB videos and other sensor modalities for multi-modal action recognition.